Fudgy Keto Brownies

 While these are considered low-carb, the carbohydrates can add up quickly, especially if you eat more than the serving.

-“If you find yourself reaching for more than one brownie at a time, consider halving the recipe to reduce the amount of servings,” Metcalf advises.
+“If you find yourself reaching for more than one brownie at a time, consider halving the recipe to reduce the amount of servings,” Stephanos advises.

 Or, bake up a batch only for a special occasion when it can be shared with others.